lucacic/lucacic-frontend-assignment/README.md

 You can run the client with the following commands:

+`cd lucacic-frontend-assignment`

 `yarn install`

 `yarn workspace @frontend-assignment/client start`

 The client will be running on `localhost:8080`

+If yarn commands fails for any reason, try to run `yarn workspace @frontend-assignment/client serve`

 # Assignment for Frontend Position